Part 6 ~ Acey Gaspard’s Guide to Starting a Small Business – Made Simple

 Let me tell express my point by using this example about two website design companies.

 Company A has high-quality designs.
-They create e-commerce, flash, PHP websites, etc. They have the latest equipment, high-end software, and competitive prices, and they offer hosting and free updates for one year.
+They create e-commerce, PHP websites, etc. They have the latest equipment, high-end software, and competitive prices, and they offer hosting and free updates for one year.

 Company B is very similar except they offer original content for their clients’ sites and guaranteed search engine positioning and traffic.

 Company B doesn’t even write the content or perform the search engine positioning; they outsource that work.
 Company B has gained a large share of the market because clients can just tell them what they want, forget about it for a few weeks, and then the pages will start showing up in the search engines.